-Topic U3 Giossaly rage of or 100 Fixed Asset Type The Fixed Asset Type (FATP) is the highest level of the Fixed Asset Reporting Hierarchy. cf. Fixed Asset Reporting Hierarchy. fixed percent allocation The distribution of an indirect cost based upon a preset percentage. flash drive A data storage device combines electronic, non-volatile computer storage with a universal serial bus (USB) interface. fleet The assortment of motor vehicles made available for use by employees traveling on State business.
+Topic 05 Glossary Fage 04 01 171 FAGRP = Chairs FACLG = Desk Chairs Fixed Asset Type The Fixed Asset Type (FATP) is the highest level of the Fixed Asset Reporting Hierarchy. cf. Fixed Asset Reporting Hierarchy. fixed percent allocation The distribution of an indirect cost based upon a preset percentage. flash drive A data storage device combines electronic, non-volatile computer storage with a universal serial bus (USB) interface. fleet The assortment of motor vehicles made available for use by employees traveling on State business.
 Fleet Management See ADOA Fleet Management. fleet vehicle One of the motor vehicles owned and maintained by ADOA Fleet Management and provided for use by employees traveling on State business.
 An automobile or other vehicle owned by the State or one of its agencies that should, when circumstances permit, be used to conduct State business when traveling in the State of Arizona.
-FLSA Fair Labor Standards Act; a Federal statute that governs employment practices such as overtime pay, record keeping, minimum wage, etc. FMS Financial Management Service, a unit of the US Department of the Treasury.
-FMV See fair market value. foreign An entity that is: organization A public or private organization located in a country other than the United States and its territories that is subject to the laws of the country in which it is located, irrespective of the citizenship of project staff or place of performance; A private pangavernmental organization located in a country other
+FLSA Fair Labor Standards Act; a Federal statute that governs employment practices such as overtime pay, record keeping, minimum wage, etc. FMLA See Family and Medical Leave Act.
+FMS Financial Management Service, a unit of the US Department of the Treasury.
+FMV See fair market value. foreign organization A public or private organization located in a country other than the United States and its territories that is subject to the laws of the country in which it is located, irrespective of the citizenship of project staff or place of performance; A private page very mental organization located in a country other.
+A private nongovernmental organization located in a country other than the United States that solicits and receives cash contributions from the general public;

-- A private nongovernmental organization located in a country other than the United States that solicits and receives cash contributions from the general public; - A charitable organization located in a country other than the United States that is nonprofit and tax exempt under the laws of its country of domicile and operation, and is not a university, college, accredited degree-granting institution of education, private foundation, hospital, organization engaged exclusively in research or scientific activities, church, synagogue, mosque or other similar entities organized primarily for religious purposes; or foreign public entity
+• A charitable organization located in a country other than the United States that is nonprofit and tax exempt under the laws of its country of domicile and operation, and is not a university, college, accredited degree-granting institution of education, private foundation, hospital, organization engaged exclusively in research or scientific activities, church, synagogue, mosque or other similar entities organized primarily for religious purposes; or foreign public entity